bjlkeng/bjlkeng.github.io/source/posts/probabilistic-interpretation-of-regularization.rst

 bit less involved: finding the maximum of the posterior (which turns out to be an easier problem in most cases).
-This is known as the `maximum a posteriori probability estimate <https://en.wikipedia.org/wiki/Maximum_a_posteriori_estimation>`_, usually abreviated by MAP.
-This simlifies the analysis and in particular allows us to ignore the evidence (:math:`P(y)`), which is constant relative to the parameters we're trying to estimate (:math:`\theta`).
+This is known as the `maximum a posteriori probability estimate <https://en.wikipedia.org/wiki/Maximum_a_posteriori_estimation>`_, usually abbreviated by MAP.
+This simplifies the analysis and in particular allows us to ignore the evidence (:math:`P(y)`), which is constant relative to the parameters we're trying to estimate (:math:`\theta`).